EOsubor/EOsubor/README.md

 - 👋 Hi, I’m Ekene!
 - 👀 I’m interested in Data Science, Machine & Deep Learning
 - 🌱 I’m currently learning Machine Learning and neural networks.
 - 💞️ I’m looking to collaborate on as many projects as possible!
-I would like to deelop my skills further.
+I would like to develop my skills further.
 - 📫 You can reach me through email - ekeneosubor@gmail.com or on Twitter - FidelKashFlo

 <!---